 You know I wanted to ride the bull, if y’all know me at all.

-In homage to Gary, I will write about electric bulls!
+In homage to the dude Gary, I will write about electric bulls!
 Already off my checklist.
 I shall mosh…alone and I will listen again with ears!
 To one of my peers (a punk, that is), once I get some more beer(s).
 See, he is old yet doesn’t need to wear shirts, so cute it hurts. …Sorry, ladies, he’s already taken.

 Aloud I say, “Let this next listen glisten with sensation.”